dingmaotu/dingmaotu.github.com/source/_posts/2012-03-31-octopress-a-hard-way-to-blog.markdown

 }
 {% endcodeblock %}

 However, the above test did not work for the first time because of the 'lib.so' error ( python-dev for apt-get or python-devel for yum must be installed to solve the problem ).
 Ah, how obscured!

+(Update in 2012-10-20: what is actually needed is a libpython2.7.so in /usr/lib.
+On 64bit machines, pygments find this shared library only in /usr/lib and not /usr/lib64. python-devel seems to provide that so, however, on 64bit machines, you have to manually create a symbol link of libpython2.7.so in /usr/lib.)

 Finnally let's test some Chinese Characters: 嘿, 可以了.